harshalpawaskar/Twitter-Clone/README.md

 # Twitter-Clone
-Twitter Clone in Android using Parse as BackEnd
+Twitter Clone in Android using Parse Platform as BackEnd which is hosted on AWS